wrex/rexs.tools/src/routes/blog/ball-turner/+page.md

 snapping due to accidents.
 Too large, and you limit the maximum sized ball you can turn.

-You can also buy pre-hardened HSS blanks, drill rod, or whatever, and just cut it into the lengths you need.
+You can also buy pre-hardened HSS blanks, drill rod, or whatever, cut into the lengths you need.
 You just want something hard with a nice ground and polished surface on the OD.
+You then grind and polish the top surface perfectly flat (forming a sharp cutting edge all the way around).

-The easiest way to cut hardened stuff to rough length is by scoring the OD with a cut-off wheel in a Dremel tool or angle grinder, holding it vertically in a vise near the score, covering the top with a rag to hold the part, then whacking it with a hammer.
+The easiest way to cut hardened stuff to rough length is by scoring the OD with a cut-off wheel in a Dremel tool or angle grinder, then holding it vertically in a vise near the score.
+Cover the top with a rag to hold the part, then whack it with a hammer.
 It will snap right at the weakest point.
-Then grind the top perfectly flat.
+Finally, grind the top perfectly flat and (optionally) polish on a stone.

-To grind the cutting edge, you just need to hold it perpendicularly to a grinder (belt sander, bench grinder, slow-speed grinder, whatever).
+You just need to hold the tool perpendicularly to a grinder to form the flat (belt sander, bench grinder, slow-speed grinder, whatever).
 You must continue grinding until you have a perfectly flat face and smooth circular edge all the way around (with no trace of the earlier scoring).